Study Materials Available

 Question

-What are the longest cells found in the human body?
+Which cells are considered the longest in the human body?

 Answer